alinex/alinex.github.io/_develop/alinex/styleguide.md

 Over all modules some common variable names will be used for the same values:

 - `cb` - for the callback method
+- `done` - alternatively used for the callback for better reading
 - `err` - for an error message object
 - `ex` - mostly the exception in a `try...catch` block